Vyral/terrence-boykin/_posts/2022-06-17-why-your-close-date-could-change.md

 {% include pullquote.html %}

 On the other side, the sellers could be waiting for a HUD or a USDA payoff; government agencies tend to work at their own pace.
-In the North Carolina offer to purchase, there’s a built-in grace period that both the buyer and seller can use to extend the closing date by seven business days.
+In North Carolina, offers to purchase have a built-in grace period that both the buyer and seller can use to extend the closing date by seven business days.

-Be sure to let your movers know in advance that there’s a possibility that your moving date could shift so that you’ll know if they’re still available.
+Let your movers know in advance that your moving date could shift.
+This way, you can check each others' availability in case something changes.
 If necessary, **you should also work with your agent to find alternative housing** between homes so that you don’t end up sleeping in your car.
 If you have pets, it might be wise to look into a pet boarder since not all Airbnbs and hotels allow pets.

 If you have any questions about the offer to purchase, listing agreement, or anything else to do with real estate, give me a call or send me an email.
 I’d be more than happy to have a conversation with you.